Tunisia entry requirements for Taiwan passport holders

 Frequently asked questions

-No. The visa is not extendable.
-You must leave before the visa expiry date.
-Overstaying can result in fines or a ban.
+No. Tunisian visas are not extendable.
+You must leave the country before your visa expires.
+Overstaying can result in fines or a ban from re-entering.

 Official sources